nibezo/BCI-RSS-list/README.md

 # BCI-RSS-list 🧠
-«List of neuroscience-related RSS feeds, with focus on peer-reviewed articles on BCI/EEG»🦾
+«List of neuroscience-related RSS feeds, with focus on peer-reviewed articles on BCI/EEG»🦾 If you know something which need be include in the list, fork it or write an issue here.

 Thank [eegdude](https://github.com/eegdude) for it: gist.github.com/eegdude👏